DeKUT-DSAIL/ieee-africon-2023/camera-trap/README.md

 ### Camera Traps

 ### Introduction
-A camera trap is a remotely activated camera that is equipped with a motion sensor, an infrared sensor, or uses a light beam as a trigger.
+A camera trap is a remotely activated camera that is equipped with a motion sensor, or an infrared sensor or uses a light beam as a trigger.

 Camera traps are used for wildlife photography, surveillance, and ecological research.